-If you’ve been on the Internet recently, you may have seen a new phenomenon – the Starbucks cold foam.
+If you’ve been on the Internet recently, you may have seen a new phenomenon – the Starbucks Coffee Cold Foam Recipe.
 And you may have some questions!
 We’ll be answering them all, including what it is, if it’s any good, and how exactly you can make it at home.

 But cold foam is a bit different.
 As the name suggests, it is a foam that has been created without using heat or steam.
 It is also only used on top of cold drinks, like iced lattes or cold brew.
 Like normal milk foam, it creates a think and creamy topping that can be layered – but cold foam takes this to the extreme!
 It creates a very layered effect which looks amazing when photographed.

 Where did the Starbucks coffee cold foam recipe come from?